 Now you only need one landing page instead of creating a landing page for each webinar.
 The only thing you need to add is a new Webinar Multi-Select drop-down menu to your form.
 Now registrants can select one or more webinars to attend.

 The purpose of setting up recurring webinars this way is to save you time and effort.
 Once set up, the automation takes over.
 But if you aren’t using variables you are going to be spending all your time typing content.
 Seems silly to get efficient in one area only to lose it in another.
 So set up those variables and use them!

-For a more detailed step-by-step instruction, check out our support article.
+For more detailed step-by-step instructions, check out our support article.